ABOUT THE NPTSS

 Peer support

-You’ll have access to regular peer support sessions – both in-person and online – to foster community and shared learning among NP interns.
+You’ll have access to regular peer support sessions – both in-person and online – to foster community and shared learning among NP candidates.
 These sessions offer a safe space to:

 Discuss challenges